munificent/craftinginterpreters/book/statements-and-state.md

 defined in that scope.
 When we exit the block, we discard its environment and restore the previous one.

-We also need to handle enclosing variables that are *not* shadowed:
+We also need to handle enclosing variables that are *not* shadowed.

 ```lox
 var global = "outside";